-Project Description Patients with implanted cardiac pacemakers (PMs) that undergo magnetic resonance (MR) imaging can experience a wide range of adverse physiologic consequences, including death, as a result of unfavorable interactions between the PM and the magnetic fields produced by the scanner.
+Patients with implanted cardiac pacemakers (PMs) that undergo magnetic resonance (MR) imaging can experience a wide range of adverse physiologic consequences, including death, as a result of unfavorable interactions between the PM and the magnetic fields produced by the scanner.
 In independent imaging clinics and low resource and rural hospitals, the safety protocols in place are inadequate to screen patients undergoing MR imaging for PMs.
 As a result, many unintentional and contraindicated scans of patients with PMs occur each year.
 Our mission is to revolutionize these safety protocols for MR scanners with respect to reliable detection of cardiac PMs.

-A pacemaker detection system is mounted on a MR scanner to prevent patients with implanted pacemakers from undergoing MR scans.
 In order to accurately screen each patient, our design employs a metal detector mounted on an MR scanner to assess each patient as they enter the bore of the magnet.
 If the detection coils sense a PM in the scanner, a warning is activated, which alerts the technologist.
 This configuration presents many challenges as the detector cannot adversely affect the image quality of the MR system and must be able to detect all types and brands of PMs in a wide range of patients.
 Our primary goal is to develop a highly sensitive detector that is MR compatible and easily incorporated into current screening protocol.

-Mobile Phone-Based Detection of Neonatal Jaundice TEAM MEMBERS:
+Mobile Phone-Based Detection of Neonatal Jaundice